Hispanic Heritage Festival rescheduled

 FAYETTEVILLE, Ark.
-(KFTA) — The Northwest Arkansas Hispanic Heritage Festival has been rescheduled due to predicted inclement weather.
+(KNWA) — The Northwest Arkansas Hispanic Heritage Festival has been rescheduled due to predicted inclement weather.

 The free, family event was initially scheduled for Sunday, Oct.
 6, but will now be Friday, Oct.
 11 between 3-7 p.m. at the Fayetteville Square.